Sublinear-Time Maintenance of Breadth-First Spanning Trees in Partially Dynamic Networks: Abstract

 We study the problem of maintaining a {\em breadth-first spanning tree} (BFS tree) in {\em partially dynamic} distributed networks modeling a sequence of either failures or additions of communication links (but not both).
 We present deterministic $(1+\epsilon)$-approximation algorithms whose amortized time (over some number of link changes) is {\em sublinear} in $D$, the {\em maximum diameter} of the network.

 Our technique also leads to a deterministic $(1+\epsilon)$-approximate incremental algorithm for single-source shortest paths (SSSP) in the sequential (usual RAM) model.
-Prior to our work, the state of the art was the classic \emph{exact} algorithm of Even and Shiloach [JACM 1981] that is optimal under some assumptions [Roditty and Zwick ESA 2004, Henzinger et al. STOC 2015].
+Prior to our work, the state of the art was the classic \emph{exact} algorithm of Even and Shiloach~\cite{EvenS81} that is optimal under some assumptions \cite{RodittyZ11,HenzingerKNS15}.
 Our result is the first to show that, in the incremental setting, this bound can be beaten in certain cases if some approximation is allowed.